Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Traveling with your own pillow can be a comfort.
 And that little bit of extra comfort helps you sleep better.
 Plus, you won’t have to worry about an unsupportive hotel pillow.

-Bringing your own sheets can help reduce your exposure to toxic chemicals and fragrances in laundry detergent or bleach.
+Bringing your own pillow and sheets can also help reduce your exposure to toxic chemicals and fragrances in laundry detergent or bleach.

-I keep an extra set in my suitcase for travel.
+You might want to keep an extra set in your suitcase if you travel often.
 These sheets are good ones:

-Let’s take a look at germs next, then I’ll share some general travel tips with you.
+Let’s take a look at germs next, then we’ll share some general travel tips with you.

 Cold viruses can survive for around seven days.
 Flu viruses can survive around 24 hours.